What Can Your Online Shop Do for the Chinese New Year?

 Owning an online shop means constant change.
 Sometimes it’s just adding and removing products from your catalogue.
 Sometimes it means optimising the layout of your website.
 When it comes to the optimisation of your website, it might not always be very clear what the right decision is.
 That’s where A/B testing can really help you make the right call.

-A/B testing is pretty much what it sounds like.
+An A/B test is pretty much what it sounds like...

 When testing what changes you can make to your business, there are two basic categories.
 You can test: